ShaddyDC/shaddydc.github.io/shaddy.dev/content/posts/divisible-numbers-challenge.md

 They provided me with an interview challenge that stuck with me.
 Maybe it's because it was the only actual LeetCode-style interview I had, but there are some really interesting aspects to the problem.

+This post will first introduce a problem to be solved before giving a naive solution.
+We will then go over some correctness problems and analyse some things to watch out for when dealing with C++.
+In the second half, we will go over some ways to make the algorithm more efficient.
+This article is intended not to require much prerequisite knowledge, and relevant concepts are introduced.
+I am open to feedback.

 All code here will be in C++ because that's what the interview was about and because it can demonstrate some of my mistakes.
 Most of the ideas apply to any language.
 See if you can spot the issues before I explain them, or maybe you see something I missed!